-The Bachelor of Science in Business Administration with a Major in Human Resource Management is a competencybased program that prepares graduates for a variety of careers in the fields of human capital management and people and talent.
+The Bachelor of Science in Business Administration with a Major in Human Resource Management is a competency-based program that prepares graduates for a variety of careers in the fields of human capital management and people and talent.
 Graduates with a major in Human Resource Management will combine a set of general business competencies with a set of in-depth competencies from the field of HRM.
 These competencies align with a variety of positions as human resource managers, personnel directors, people and talent managers, and benefits and compensation specialists.
 The program content has also been certified by the Society for Human Resource Management as aligning with their body of knowledge and helps prepares students for the pursuit of a SHRM professional certification.
+The program is also aligned with Human Resource Certification Institute (HRCI) curriculum standards and helps prepare students for the pursuit of the Professional in Human Resources (PHR) exam.